openrndr/orx/orx-noise/README.md

 ### rseq/DemoRseq3D01

-This demo renders a 3D visualizationof points distributed using the R3 quasirandom sequence.
+This demo renders a 3D visualization of points distributed using the R3 quasirandom sequence.
 Each point is represented as a sphere and positioned in 3D space based on the quasirandom sequence values.

 The visualization setup includes: